weo-edu/po/Readme.md

 ### Punk

 A punk is po's atom.
-It's a function that takes a single argument and returns a promise.
+It's a function that returns a promise.
 Po takes punks as args and returns a punk.
+Punks that do not initiate a pipeline must only take one arg.

 ```js